-The combination of individual and cross training all nuclear security involved stake holders of a State play a critical role in maintaining effective national-level nuclear detection architecture.
 With the view to keeping abreast of Member State's needs in this particular area as their programme gain maturity, one can mention the support of the European Commission to international training activities with the help of its European Nuclear Security Training Centre (EUSECTRA) operated by the Joint Research Centre support.
+The concept of EUSECTRA has been highly influenced by the cooperative work of the Border Monitoring Working Group and benefited from the experience and support of its members to assist Member States in indigenizing such training activities by integrating these elements into their established law enforcement curricula.

-The European Commission sustains building of multidisciplinary and cross agency capacity through training and exercises to prevent and respond to the terrorist and other criminal offences involving nuclear or other radioactive material.
+The European Commission through numerous support programmes from different General Directorates (namely DG TAXUD for Customs community, DG HOME for law enforcement community and DG DEVCO for EU foreign support) sustains building of multidisciplinary and cross agency capacity through training and exercises to prevent and respond to the terrorist and other criminal offences involving nuclear or other radioactive material.